Project management and implementation for the Post-Earthquake Reconstruction Framework Loan

 Objectives:

-The project will focus mainly on infrastructure recovery or upgrading, and will mainly incorporate investment schemes in the following areas:
+The project focused mainly on infrastructure recovery or upgrading, and mainly incorporated investment schemes in the following areas:

-2. Rehabilitation and/or reconstruction of social infrastructure (schools, health centres, hospitals, social centers, etc., including refurbishment), under proper anti-seismic and energy efficiency standards;
+2. rehabilitation and/or reconstruction of social infrastructure (markets, commercial centers, social centers, etc., including refurbishment), under proper anti-seismic and energy efficiency standards;

-3. Recovery and re-establishment of water supply and sanitation, including network repairs, water capitation, pumping stations, treatment plants;
+3. recovery and reestablishment of water supply and sanitation systems, including network repairs, water capitation, pumping stations and treatment plants;

-7. Repair and refurbishment of other public infrastructure directly contributing to the re-establishment of livelihoods or community cohesion, such as markets, small fishing ports, postal offices and community buildings;
+4. repair and refurbishment of other public infrastructure directly contributing to the reestablishment of livelihoods or community cohesion, such as markets and community buildings;

-8. Other relevant actions directly related to recovery and risk prevention;
+5. other relevant actions directly related to recovery and risk prevention.

-Installing a strong governance and participatory approach (citizens and civil society organisations) is among the key features of the project.
-A more participatory process will help to better identify needs, promote an inclusive and transparent approach to project selection that builds ownership and support for the project, set in place accountability mechanisms and improve project design through better needs assessment and increased transparency.
+Instilling a strong governance and participatory approach (citizens and civil society organizations) was among the key features of the project.
+A more participatory process helped to better identify needs, promoted an inclusive and transparent approach to project selection that built ownership and support for the project.
+Set in place accountability mechanisms and improved project design through better needs assessment and increased transparency.

 Currency: